haskell/hie-bios/README.md

 The arguments are collected by running `cabal v2-repl`.

-If `cabal v2-repl` fails, then the user needs to configure the correct target to use by writing a `hie.dhall` file.
+If `cabal v2-repl` fails, then the user needs to configure the correct target to use by writing a `hie.yaml` file.

 ### `rules_haskell`